ruineto/TableScore/README.md

 ( Built with Vue.js ).

 ### Clone the repository
-To easily set up the application, clone this repository which contains directory for both sections of the project ( i.e `customer-list-app-backend` and `customer-list-app-frontend`)
+To easily set up the application, clone this repository which contains directory for both sections of the project ( i.e `tabela-riscos-backend` and `tabela-riscos-frontend`)

 git clone https://github.com/ruineto/TableScore.git